matejak/argbash/doc/index.rst

 -------

 ``Argbash`` (`<https://argbash.io>`_) is a ``bash`` code generator that can assist you in writing scripts that accept arguments.
-You declare arguments that your script should use in few lines and then, you run ``Argbash`` on those declarations to get a parsing code that can be used on all platforms that have ``bash`` (Linux, OSX, MS Windows, ...).
+You declare arguments that your script should use in a few lines and then, you run ``Argbash`` on those declarations to get a parsing code that can be used on all platforms that have ``bash`` (Linux, macOS, MS Windows, ...).

 You :ref:`can have <file_layout>` your parsing code in the script, you can have ``Argbash`` to help you to use it as a ``bash`` library, or you can generate the library yourself and include it yourself too, it's up to you.
 A basic template generator ``argbash-init`` is part of the package, and you can :ref:`get started with it <quickstart_init>` in a couple of seconds.